Mozambique: Democratic era (1993–present)

 From 2013 to 2019, a low-intensity insurgency by RENAMO occurred, mainly in the country's central and northern regions.
 On 5 September 2014, Guebuza and Dhlakama signed the Accord on Cessation of Hostilities, which brought the military hostilities to a halt and allowed both parties to concentrate on the general elections to be held in October 2014.
 However, after the general elections, a new political crisis emerged.
 RENAMO did not recognise the validity of the election results and demanded the control of six provinces – Nampula, Niassa, Tete, Zambezia, Sofala, and Manica – where they claimed to have won a majority.

-About 12,000 refugees fled to Malawi.
-The UNHCR, Doctors Without Borders, and Human Rights Watch reported that government forces had torched villages and carried out summary executions and sexual abuses.
+In this new violent conflict, in the period 2013–16, about 12,000 refugees fled to neighboring Malawi, while this time, according to the UNHCR, Doctors Without Borders, and Human Rights Watch, government forces have been the chief aggressors, contrary to the state-owned media's blaming of the Renamo rebels for it: government forces were reported to have torched villages and carried out summary executions and sexual abuses.

 In October 2019, President Filipe Nyusi was re-elected after a landslide victory in general election.
 FRELIMO won 184 seats, RENAMO got 60 seats and the MDM party received the remaining 6 seats in the National Assembly.
-Opposition did not accept the results because of allegations of fraud and irregularities.
-FRELIMO secured two-thirds majority in parliament which allowed FRELIMO to re-adjust the constitution without needing the agreement of the opposition.
+The opposition did not accept the results because of allegations of fraud and irregularities.
+FRELIMO secured a two-thirds majority in parliament, which allowed FRELIMO to re-adjust the constitution without needing the agreement of the opposition.

 Since 2017, the country has faced an ongoing insurgency by Islamist groups.
-In September 2020, ISIL insurgents captured and briefly occupied Vamizi Island in the Indian Ocean.
+In September 2020, Islamic State insurgents captured and briefly occupied Vamizi Island in the Indian Ocean.
 In March 2021, dozens of civilians were killed and 35,000 others were displaced after Islamist rebels seized the city of Palma.
 In December 2021, nearly 4,000 Mozambicans fled their villages after an intensification of jihadist attacks in Niassa.

+On 15 January 2025, Daniel Chapo was sworn in as Mozambique's fifth president.
+He had won the election as the candidate of the ruling FRELIMO party, although the result was rejected by the opposition.